PopulateTools/afct-microsite/_posts/2022-09-12-frankly-speaking-new-podcast-with-expert-discussions-on-sustainability-reporting.md

 ---
 *Views expressed in the podcast do not necessarily reflect the opinion of members of the Alliance.*

-**Frank Bold, member and coordinator of the Alliance for Corporate Transparency, is launching ‘Frankly Speaking’ - [a new podcast](https://spoti.fi/3BsVnrf) discussing the latest political, legal, and business developments in the field of sustainability corporate reporting, ESG, and business and human rights.**
+**Frank Bold, member and coordinator of the Alliance for Corporate Transparency, has launched ‘Frankly Speaking’ - [a new podcast](https://spoti.fi/3BsVnrf) discussing the latest political, legal, and business developments in the field of sustainability corporate reporting, ESG, and business and human rights.**

-Hosted by **Richard Howitt**, the podcast wil invite  policy makers, businesses, and activists committed to corporate responsibility to speak frankly and personally about what moves them to make responsible business the norm and redefine business!
+Hosted by **Richard Howitt**, the podcast will invite policy makers, businesses, and activists committed to corporate responsibility to speak frankly and personally about what moves them to make responsible business the norm and redefine business!

 **An important theme in the podcast is dedicated to sustainability reporting.** Upcoming episodes will cover hot topics and key questions surrounding the development of the European Sustainability Reporting Standards, progress at global level,the business experience on  ESG reporting and important corporate responsibility issues such as due diligence.